 This is the third part of our Essential Mobile Components series and we will be focusing on all the design patterns and user experience concepts around the Navigation category.

-After a long time processing two books that changed the way we design mobile apps (Mobile Design Pattern Gallery, 2nd Edition & Designing Social Interfaces, 2nd Edition), we created a series of articles and resources for you to learn the fastest way possible!
+After a long time processing these books that changed the way we design mobile apps (Mobile Design Pattern Gallery and Designing Social Interfaces), we created a series of articles and resources to help you learning to design better apps with Ionic Framework faster!

-Knowing that sometimes it's impossible to keep up to date with the latest trends in mobile design, we created a list of essential mobile components that you should use in when building your app.
+We know that sometimes it can be hard keeping up to date with the latest trends in mobile design.
+That's why we created a list of essential mobile components that you should use in when building your ionic framework app.

 Before we start thinking about navigation, we must consider the type and amount of data you want to display in your app.
 Don't forget you will use navigation to show and structure your data, that's why it should follow the information structure of your app and not the other way around.